-It was third in Germany in the WirtschaftsWoche Ranking 2020, the most important national ranking for business research.
+It was second in Germany in the Wirtschaftswoche Ranking 2022, the most important national ranking for business research.

 Areas of focus: